NirikshaNayak/nirikshanayak.github.io/README.md

 # 👋 Hi, I'm Niriksha.

-I’m a **Technical Writer and AI Generalist in training**, blending human writing skills with the power of AI tools like ChatGPT, DALL·E, Canva, and Notion AI.
+I’m a Technical Writer & AI Generalist-in-self-training, blending writing, UX, and automation with the power of tools like ChatGPT, DALL·E, Canva, Notion AI, and GitHub.

+This portfolio showcases hands-on projects I've completed as part of an AI content and UX training sprint — each one combining prompt engineering, visual design, and real-world writing skills.

+You’ll also find a few samples from company projects I've worked on, shared carefully while respecting confidentiality agreements.

 ---